✓ Updated March 2026

 When is the absolute best time to visit Tanzania for wildlife viewing, and why?

-For the iconic Great Migration in the Serengeti, aim for June to October.
+For the iconic Great Migration, aim for June to October, especially around the Serengeti's western and northern corridors.
 This is the dry season, meaning animals congregate around water sources, making them easier to spot.
-If you're hoping to witness the calving season, then January and February are magical, though it's hotter and rainier.
+However, if you're keen on seeing the calving season, January and February are magical in the southern Serengeti, though it's a bit hotter and rainier.

-Beyond the Serengeti and Kilimanjaro, what's a must-see 'hidden gem' in Tanzania?
+Beyond the Serengeti and Kilimanjaro, what's a hidden gem I shouldn't miss in Tanzania?

-Tanzanians are generally very friendly and welcoming, but it's polite to greet people with 'Jambo' (hello) or 'Habari' (how are you?).
-When visiting villages, dress modestly out of respect – cover your shoulders and knees.
-Always ask permission before taking photos of people.
+Yes, always greet people with a polite 'Jambo' or 'Habari' (hello/how are you?).
+When visiting villages or local communities, dress modestly out of respect – cover your shoulders and knees.
+It's also customary to ask permission before taking photos of people, especially elders.

 What is the cheapest month to visit Tanzania?